JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 These BASH shell scripts were developed to simplify the basic installation of containers for IBM Sterling B2Bi-SFG on RHOCP.

+Note: If you have access to IBM Techzone provision a ROKS cluster for the installation.

 Basic assumptions:

 - You are using a UNIX/Linux system to install and run the scripts.